Yaaaaaaassica/flink/docs/dev/connectors/kinesis.md

 The Flink Kinesis Consumer uses the [AWS Java SDK](http://aws.amazon.com/sdk-for-java/) internally to call Kinesis APIs for shard discovery and data consumption.
 Due to Amazon's [service limits for Kinesis Streams](http://docs.aws.amazon.com/streams/latest/dev/service-sizes-and-limits.html) on the APIs, the consumer will be competing with other non-Flink consuming applications that the user may be running.
-Below is a list of APIs called by the consumer with description of how the consumer uses the API, as well as information on how to deal with any errors or warnings that the Flink Kinesis Consumer may have due to these service limits.
+Below is a list of APIs called by the consumer with the description of how the consumer uses the API, as well as information on how to deal with any errors or warnings that the Flink Kinesis Consumer may have due to these service limits.

-- *[ListShards](https://docs.aws.amazon.com/kinesis/latest/APIReference/API_ListShards.html)*: this is constantly called
+- *[DescribeStream](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_DescribeStream.html)*: this is constantly called
 by a single thread in each parallel consumer subtask to discover any new shards as a result of stream resharding.
-By default, the consumer performs the shard discovery at an interval of 10 seconds, and will retry indefinitely until it gets a result from Kinesis.
+By default, the consumer performs the shard discovery at an interval of 10 seconds and will retry indefinitely until it gets a result from Kinesis.
 If this interferes with other non-Flink consuming applications, users can slow down the consumer of calling this API by setting a value for `ConsumerConfigConstants.SHARD_DISCOVERY_INTERVAL_MILLIS` in the supplied configuration properties.
 This sets the discovery interval to a different value.
 Note that this setting directly impacts the maximum delay of discovering a new shard and starting to consume it, as shards will not be discovered during the interval.

 - *[GetShardIterator](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetShardIterator.html)*: this is called
-only once when per shard consuming threads are started, and will retry if Kinesis complains that the transaction limit for the
-API has exceeded, up to a default of 3 attempts.
+only once when per shard consuming threads are started and will retry if Kinesis complains that the transaction limit for the API has exceeded, up to a default of 3 attempts.
 Note that since the rate limit for this API is per shard (not per stream), the consumer itself should not exceed the limit.
-Usually, if this happens, users can either try to slow down any other non-Flink consuming applications of calling this API, or modify the retry behaviour of this API call in the consumer by setting keys prefixed by `ConsumerConfigConstants.SHARD_GETITERATOR_*` in the supplied configuration properties.
+Usually, if this happens, users can either try to slow down any other non-Flink consuming applications of calling this API or modify the retry behaviour of this API call in the consumer by setting keys prefixed by `ConsumerConfigConstants.SHARD_GETITERATOR_*` in the supplied configuration properties.

 - *[GetRecords](http://docs.aws.amazon.com/kinesis/latest/APIReference/API_GetRecords.html)*: this is constantly called
 by per shard consuming threads to fetch records from Kinesis.
 When a shard has multiple concurrent consumers (when there are any other non-Flink consuming applications running), the per shard rate limit may be exceeded.
-By default, on each call of this API, the consumer will retry if Kinesis complains that the data size / transaction limit for the API has exceeded, up to a default of 3 attempts.
-Users can either try to slow down other non-Flink consuming applications, or adjust the throughput of the consumer by setting the `ConsumerConfigConstants.SHARD_GETRECORDS_MAX` and `ConsumerConfigConstants.SHARD_GETRECORDS_INTERVAL_MILLIS` keys in the supplied configuration properties.
+By default, on each call of this API, the consumer will retry if Kinesis complains that the data size/transaction limit for the API has exceeded, up to a default of 3 attempts.
+Users can either try to slow down other non-Flink consuming applications or adjust the throughput of the consumer by setting the `ConsumerConfigConstants.SHARD_GETRECORDS_MAX` and `ConsumerConfigConstants.SHARD_GETRECORDS_INTERVAL_MILLIS` keys in the supplied configuration properties.
 Setting the former adjusts the maximum number of records each consuming thread tries to fetch from shards on each call (default is 10,000), while